Accepting Rent via Paper Check: What Does It Really Cost?

 The Real Cost of Waiting

 And if that check bounces, things can turn ugly fast.
 If a paper check bounces, you won’t know right away, and it can take up to a week for the notification to reach you.
 You’ll then have to reach out to your tenant, run through the process again, and will likely incur an NSF deposit fee between $10 and $20.
-Bounced checks are never fun, and with paper checks, you can expect them to occur with a frequency of around 2.23%. eChecks reduce that rate to just .345%, a sliver of what you could expect otherwise (Innago offers full bounced check protection – ask us how!).
+You might be able to charge your tenant a service fee for the bad check, but there’s no guarantee when you’ll get it.
+Ultimately with paper checks, you can expect them to occur with a frequency of around 2.23%.
+ACH payments reduce that rate to just .345%, a sliver of what you could expect otherwise (Innago offers full bounced check protection – ask us how!).
 So let’s run some numbers.
 If you have 50 tenants, you can expect about 1 of those paper checks to bounce.
 That means an extra $15 in NSF fees every month.
 And that’s not a hidden cost, it’s a very real fee.

-Don’t limit yourself to eChecks: 5 Reasons You Should Be Accepting Rent With Credit Cards
+Don’t limit yourself to ACH: 5 Reasons You Should Be Accepting Rent With Credit Cards

 The Real Cost of Paper Checks

 Even after seeing these numbers laid out, the cost of accepting rent via paper check can seem disconnected from your own experience.
 You may even feel that we’ve overestimated our calculations, but we can assure you, we’re on the conservative side of the spectrum.
 Most researchers estimate the transaction cost of a paper check at $3.00 per transaction.
 And some believe it to be as high as $10.00!
-Regardless of the exact amount, one thing is clear: the decision to process paper checks instead of eChecks costs you time, convenience, and most importantly, very real money.
-So, while offering this service may seem like you’re doing a favor for your tenants, in actuality, you will really being doing yourself an even greater service.
+Regardless of the exact amount, one thing is clear: the decision to process paper checks instead of electronic payments costs you time, convenience, and most importantly, real money.
+So, while offering this service may seem like you’re doing a favor to your tenants, you’re really doing yourself the favor.

 If money isn’t enough to sway you, here’s a few more reasons: Online Rent Payments: Set a Course for Modern Renting